nomadjimbob/mikio/README.md

 Themes should be placed in the themes directory, in its own directory.
 LESS files are supported.

+## Dark Mode

+Mikio now supports dark mode!
+When the user prefers a dark theme, or has selected dark mode, the body tag will contain the class `mikio-dark`

 ## Mikio Plugin

 The [Mikio Plugin](https://github.com/nomadjimbob/mikioplugin/) is also available to add bootstrap 4 style + more elements to DokuWiki pages.